virtual-labs/exp-dna-agarose-gel-electrophoresis-iitkgp/experiment/procedure.md

       <img src="images/AGE_1.png" width="20%">
        </div>

-   1. First, mix the agarose powder with electrophoresis buffer, TAE or TBE to the required concentration.
+   1. Mix the agarose powder with electrophoresis buffer, TAE or TBE to the required concentration.
 Heat the mixture in a microwave oven to melt it.
    2. The agarose percentage used depends on the size of the fragments to be settled.
 The agarose gels are normally in the range of 0.2 – 3.0%.
-The lower concentration of agarose makes the DNA fragments faster in migration and vice-versa.
+Low agarose concentrations are used to resolve large DNA fragments, while high agarose concentrations allow the separation of small DNA fragments.
    3. Once the mixture is cooled, add EtBr to the gel to facilitate visualization of DNA after electrophoresis.
 Pour it into a casting tray with a sample comb inserted on it.
 Allow the gel to solidify at room temperature.
    4. After the solidification of the gel, remove the comb gently without ripping the bottom of the wells.
 There will be formation of wells on the gel.
    5. Insert the gel in a plastic tray horizontally into the electrophoresis chamber and pour the electrophoresis buffer sufficiently to immerse the gel with the buffer.